A vanishing result for a Casson-type instanton invariant: Moduli spaces of Seiberg-Witten monopoles

 for all $\bfnu \in \W$.
 Now $\bfnu \mapsto V_{\bfnu}(A)$ has $L^2$-dense image (see the proof of the above Theorem \ref{transversality instantons} in \cite{K}) , so $b=0$.

-Next we would like to variate the spinor $\Phi$ alone, i.e. to consider $P'_1(\Phi)$ for an arbitrary $L^2_1$ section in $S^+ \tensor E$.
-This, however, is not possible because only the slice $T_1$ is envolved in the definition of $P'_1$ - it is not clear whether for a general spinor $\Phi$ there is a solution $(0,\Phi) \in T_1$.
+Next we would like to vary the spinor $\Phi$ alone, i.e. to consider $P'_1(\Phi)$ for an arbitrary $L^2_1$ section in $S^+ \tensor E$.
+This, however, is not possible because only the slice $T_1$ is involved in the definition of $P'_1$ -- it is not clear whether for a general spinor $\Phi$ there is a solution $(0,\Phi) \in T_1$.
 If it were possible, the argument would continue like this: We would have